caztcha/Inclusive-Persona-Extension/en/README.md

 <img width="878" alt="Each sheet consists of context, problems, and solutions." src="https://user-images.githubusercontent.com/17394690/124067334-37600300-da75-11eb-9967-448cb5e39d26.png">

-It is a good idea to place each sheet alongside the personas so that they can be referenced by project stakeholders at any time.
+It is a good idea to place each sheet alongside the personas so that they can be referenced by project members at any time.
 Each sheet has a context icon with a blank circle.
-You can add an image of the persona or the persona's name to make it easier to see the connection between the persona and the context.
+You can add an image of the persona and the persona's name to make it easier to see the connection between the persona and the context.

 <img width="1288" alt="An example of connection between the persona and the context" src="https://user-images.githubusercontent.com/17394690/123960174-f66edc80-d9e9-11eb-837a-316b4e32027e.png">